North American Bison Culture

 North American Bison Culture:

-This program is one of our most requested classes!
-Your students will learn all about the connection between the North American Bison and the Native Americans that called the Great Plains home during the 1700s and 1800s.
+During your Virtual Field Trip, your students will learn all about the connection between the North American Bison and the Native Americans that called the Great Plains home, during the mid 1600s and the mid 1800s.
+This corresponds to when the horse first arrived on the plains through when the bison were nearly exterminated.

 We will begin by talking about the bison, where they lived historically, and why they are so amazing.
 Next, we will learn all about how the Native Americans of the Great Plains used the bison for their everyday lives.
 We'll discuss how the they utilized the bison for food, what they made from bison leather, what tools and weapons they made from bison bones, how they used the bison organs, and how they utilized other bison objects like horns and hooves.